Real Estate in Panama

 If you are thinking about moving to Panama, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "About rents that is one big advantage of Panama.
 Rents have sky-rocketed in the USA but they are still reasonable here.
 You do need to do some looking.
-I would recommend staying in an airbnb place for a couple of weeks in the area that you like so you can take your time looking for a place to rent, If you are going to rent long term it is probably cheaper to buy your own furniture and rent an unfurnished place," explained one foreigner living in Panama.
+I would recommend staying in an airbnb place for a couple of weeks in the area that you like so you can take your time looking for a place to rent, If you are going to rent long term it is probably cheaper to buy your own furniture and rent an unfurnished place," said one person in Panama.

 Should I buy or rent a home in Panama?